 Walk further on your left, going to the direction where the Pyramid of Menkaure is (aka, the smallest Pyramid).

 Though it is tempting to be near the Pyramid, just don’t do it yet.
-Walk / explore on your own pace.
+Walk/explore at your own pace.
 Your destination is the smallest pyramid first because that’s where most visitors don’t go.
 Believe me, when you arrive there, you’ll be the one exploring it.

 Take a rest.

 Drink your water and eat some chocolate bars.
 The farther you are from the crowd and the farther you are from the Pyramids, the better the view is.
 And the better your photographs, too!